With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHealthcare For The Homeless Baltimore County is a mental health facility in Rosedale, MD, located at 9150 Franklin Square Drive, Suite 301, in the 21237 zip code.
 Healthcare For The Homeless Baltimore County provides outpatient treatment.
-Healthcare For The Homeless Baltimore County provides trauma therapy, psychotropic medication and behavior modification to young adults, adults and children / adolescents.
-Some other services available at Healthcare For The Homeless Baltimore County include chronic disease/illness management, diet and exercise counseling and case management.
+Healthcare For The Homeless Baltimore County provides couples/family therapy, trauma therapy and psychotropic medication to adults, young adults and children / adolescents.
+Some other services available at Healthcare For The Homeless Baltimore County include court-ordered outpatient treatment, diet and exercise counseling and illness management and recovery.

 Learn MoreInstitute For Life Enrichment is a mental health clinic in Baltimore, MD, located at 5601 Loch Raven Boulevard, Suite 105, in the 21239 zip code.
 Institute For Life Enrichment provides outpatient treatment.
-Institute For Life Enrichment offers activity therapy, cognitive behavioral therapy and individual psychotherapy to young adults, adults and children / adolescents.
-Institute For Life Enrichment also supports clients referred from the court/judicial system, people with HIV or AIDS and LGBT.
-More services at Institute For Life Enrichment include psychosocial rehabilitation services, family psychoeducation and court-ordered outpatient treatment.
+Institute For Life Enrichment offers couples/family therapy, psychotropic medication and group therapy to children / adolescents, young adults and adults.
+Institute For Life Enrichment also supports clients referred from the court/judicial system, people with HIV or AIDS and people with PTSD.
+More services at Institute For Life Enrichment include psychosocial rehabilitation services, case management and suicide prevention services.

 Learn MoreUniversity Of Maryland Saint Josephs Medical Center/dept Of Psych 1 West is a mental health facility in Towson, MD, located at 7601 Osler Drive, in the 21204 zip code.
-University Of Maryland Saint Josephs Medical Center/dept Of Psych 1 West provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-University Of Maryland Saint Josephs Medical Center/dept Of Psych 1 West provides electroconvulsive therapy, couples/family therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+University Of Maryland Saint Josephs Medical Center/dept Of Psych 1 West provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+University Of Maryland Saint Josephs Medical Center/dept Of Psych 1 West provides individual psychotherapy, electroconvulsive therapy and group therapy to young adults, seniors 65 or older and adults.
 University Of Maryland Saint Josephs Medical Center/dept Of Psych 1 West also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services available at University Of Maryland Saint Josephs Medical Center/dept Of Psych 1 West include illness management and recovery, diet and exercise counseling and family psychoeducation.
+Some other services available at University Of Maryland Saint Josephs Medical Center/dept Of Psych 1 West include illness management and recovery, family psychoeducation and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.